Jinntec/fore-docs/content/elements/model/instance/_index.md

 | type | 'xml' or 'json' or 'html' are supported by now | xml |
 | xpath-default-namespace | namespace to be used with unprefixed XPathes | emtpy |

+## Inline versus external data

+A data structure can be given inline or be loaded via the `src` attribute.
+However there are important limitations of inline instances to be mentioned:
+* tagnames are not context-sensitive
+* There are no self-closing elements as in XML

+If your require these features you have to create an external XML file and load it with the `src` attribute.
+This gives you a proper XML document.

 ## The `src` attribute

 When static data files shall be loaded you can use the `src` attribute which may also have some static attributes.
 However, as instance data can